 Enriching the Soil

-If the Roses plants are showing the sign of continually stressed, such as yellowing, you have to add some nutrients to the soil.
+If the Roses plants are showing the sign of continual stress, such as yellowing, you have to add some nutrients to the soil.
 Feed the soil of Roses plants with mineral as something which is added to soil in order to improve its texture or fertility.

 Let the soil feed the plants.
 If it is combined with organic compost mixed into the soil, you probably have just removed the requirement for constant fertilizing of the Roses plants.
 It would result in plants, and with less amount of fertilization, activity means less work for you.